 Arrange the cantaloupe on one side of a low-profile glass bowl, green grapes on the other, strawberries along the seam.
 Sprinkle with blueberries.
 Check your watch, five minutes!

-If you like, chill until ready to serve but let the fruit flavors blossom at room temperature for 30 minutes before serving.
+If you like, chill the fruit salad until it's time to serve but let the fruit flavors blossom at room temperature for 30 minutes before serving.

 More Seasonal Fruit Combinations